V-Kudryashov/md-Files/BikeLab/BikeLab.md

 ## 5.2 SegwayTrackController

 ### Description
 The SegwayTrackController script manages the behavior of a [SegwayController](segwaycontroller) on a [TrackSpline](#track-spline).
-It controls the movement of the vehicle along the track, handles steering towards the target, and adjusts velocity based on track conditions such as turns and obstacles.
+It controls the movement of the vehicle along the track, handles steering towards the target, and adjusts velocity based on track conditions such as turns and traffic lights.

 ### Fields
-- **jointL**: HingeJoint component for the left wheel.
-- **jointR**: HingeJoint component for the right wheel.
+- **track**: TrackSpline component.
-- **centerOfMass**: Transform representing the  overall center of mass.
+- **closect**: Transform representing the closest point on the track to the vehicle.
 Used for visualization during debugging.
-- **bodyCenterOfMass**: Transform representing the center of mass of the body of the character.
+- **target**: Transform representing the target object.
 Used for visualization during debugging.
+- **waitStart**: Boolean flag indicating whether the vehicle should stay.

 ### Public methods
-- **setVelocity(float targetV)**: Sets the target velocity of the vehicle.
-- **setSideIncline(float incline)**: Sets the target side inclination of the vehicle.
-By changing the incline you can control the direction of movement.
-- **getVelosity()**: Returns the current velocity of the vehicle.
+- **getL()**: Returns the current position of the vehicle on the track.
-- **getRigidbody()**: Returns the Rigidbody component of the vehicle.
-- **reset()**: Resets the position and orientation of the vehicle.